 Songbook is the exquisite playing and writing partnership between two-time Grammy-award-winning jazz pianist/composer/arranger Alan Broadbent (Diana Krall, Woody Herman, Paul McCartney) and multi-award-winning vocalist/lyricist Georgia Mancio (Ian Shaw, Bobby McFerrin, ReVoice!
 Festival).

-Since beginning their collaboration in 2013 they have completed 6 international tours in duo and quartet, with performances across Europe and the U.S including the London, Krakow and Rochester International Jazz Festivals and famed venues Ronnie Scott’s Club (a sold-out debut), The Sage, Pizza Express Jazz Club (U.K), Birdland (Germany), NOSPR (Poland), Kitano, Dizzy’s Club (Jazz at Lincoln Center) and Mezzrow (U.S).
+Since beginning their collaboration in 2013 they have released two albums, published a book of their 33 original songs and completed 6 international tours across Europe and the U.S including the London, Krakow and Rochester International Jazz Festivals and famed venues Ronnie Scott’s Club (a sold-out debut), The Sage, Pizza Express Jazz Club (U.K), Birdland (Germany), NOSPR (Poland), Kitano, Dizzy’s Club (Jazz at Lincoln Center) and Mezzrow (U.S).

 In 2014 Alan invited Georgia to write a lyric for The Long Goodbye – a composition he had originally conceived for Charlie Haden’s Quartet West.
 This became The Last Goodbye, a subtly emotional story of loss and coming of age, and the fortuitous start of their songwriting collaboration.